OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 For example, let's say *Add-in1* and *Add-in2* both use the on send event. *Add-in1* is installed first, and *Add-in2* installed after *Add-in1*.
 Let's say *Add-in1* checks that the word *Fabrikam* appears in the message as a condition for the add-in to allow send.
 However *Add-in2* removes any appearance of the word *Fabrikam* and then allows.
 The message would be allowed to send anyway with all *Fabrikam* removed due to the order of installation of  *Add-in1* and *Add-in2*.

-##  One ItemSend event supported per add-in

- Currently, only one **ItemSend** event is supported per add-in.
-For example, if you have two **ItemSend** events in a manifest, the manifest will fail validation.

-## Performance

-It's expected that the developers  will build add-ins that might require many email message based operations and which might require roundtrips with the web server (where the add-ins are hosted).
-Developers must consider the overall performance impact of their add-ins.

-## Deployment enforcement by an administrator
+## Deploying on send add-ins

-It's recommended that the add-in deployment is enforced by an administrator to ensure that the on send add-in:
+We recommend that administrators deploy Outlook add-ins that use the on send feature.
+Administrators have to ensure that the on send add-in:

-- is always present anytime a compose item is opened (for email: new, reply or forward)
+- Is always present any time a compose item is opened (for email: new, reply, or forward).
-- can't be closed or disabled by the user
+- Can't be closed or disabled by the user.

-## Installing a new add-in
+## Installing a new on send add-in

-Outlook Web App on send functionality requires that add-ins are configured for the send event types.
-Newly installed Outlook Web App on send add-ins will only be executed for users who are assigned an Outlook Web App mailbox policy that has *OnSendAddinsEnabled* flag set to **true**.
+On send functionality in Outlook Web App requires that add-ins are configured for the send event types.
+Newly installed on send add-ins for Outlook Web App will only be executed for users who are assigned an Outlook Web App mailbox policy that has the *OnSendAddinsEnabled* flag set to **true**.

   > **Note:** For scenario and cmdlets examples, see **Examples 1, 2 and 3** below.